alekzene/ugnai/README.md

 *Test.
 Learn.
 Refine.
 Launch with confidence.*

-The **Simulation-Based Feedback Dashboard** helps product teams visualize MSME behavior, forecast feature adoption, and uncover the *why* behind customer preferences—without risking real customer data.
+The **Simulation-Based Feedback Dashboard** helps product teams visualize MSME behavior, forecast feature adoption, and uncover the *why* behind customer preferences, without risking real customer data.

 ## ✨ Why It Matters

 Launching a new product for MSMEs is risky.
 Wrong assumptions lead to wasted resources and lost trust.
-This platform simulates how different MSME segments would respond to your product or offer—giving you actionable insights *before* you go to market.
+This platform simulates how different MSME segments would respond to your product or offer, giving you actionable insights *before* you go to market.

 ## 🚀 Key Features